 When the waiter came over to ask us about the food, I commented about the taste of the chicken gravy.
 On hearing this, he immediately brought it back to the kitchen and had it recooked.
 When he returned, the dish redeemed itself.
 The thick gravy was nicely spiced in a way that was delicious but not overpowering.

 Of course, every trip to an Indian eatery should end with a cup of masala chai (spiced tea).
 It is served unsweetened, which makes me wonder how people can drink it just like that.
 Sugar in masala chai is a must for me.
-It makes the drink drinkable and at the same time, brings out the rich flavor of the spices.
+It makes the drink drinkable and at the same time, brings out the rich flavour of the spices.

 At the end of the meal, we were given saunf (fennel seed) to chew as a mouth freshener.
 Having had the unpleasant experience of accidentally chewing on whole spice seeds in Indian gravy, I declined politely.
 I prefer spice to be all ground up as part of my food rather than a standalone.
 The box that it came in was very beautiful though, with ornate designs stamped on the metal body.